niquet/learn-fast/README.md

 Why a README instead of a blog post?
 Because I’m a software engineer—and I’ve included Pull Request and Issue templates that you can integrate directly into your projects to achieve better learning outcomes while actually getting work done.

 Ready to take control of your learning, avoid AI shortcuts, and build lasting competence?
-Let’s dive in! 🎉
+Let’s dive in! :tada:

 ## Motivation